Deepika336/Customer-Segmentation/README.md

 3. **Assign all the points to the closest cluster centroid**
 4. **Recompute the centroids of newly formed clusters**
 5. **Repeat steps 3 and 4 until:**
--Centroids of newly formed clusters do not change -Points remain in the same cluster
+* Centroids of newly formed clusters do not change
+* Points remain in the same cluster
--Maximum number of iterations are reached.
+* Maximum number of iterations are reached.